webdevelopers-eu/javascript-dna/README.md

 * `SERVICE`:`String` Optional.
 A super-identifier.
 Name of the `dna` property.
 Must start with a lower-case letter.
 The `dna[SERVICE]` will be populated with object created using `PROTO` `Function` (in core it will do `dna[SERVICE]=new PROTO;`).
 * `REQUIRE`:`String|Array` Optional.
 One or  array of `id`, `proto` or `service` identifiers that define dependencies.
 All dependencies referred by listed super-identifiers will be resolved prior to resolving this particular configuration.
 * `LOAD`:`String|Array` Optional.
 A list of absolute or relative (resolved to a containing `.json` file or current document) URLs of Javascript or HTML (see [Load Optimizations](#load-optimizations)) files to be loaded and parsed/executed.
+* `EVAL`:`String` Optional.
+Accepted values: `dna` (default) or `window`.
+Evaluation type `dna` evaluates the script in closure and expects the script to define variable of name specified in configuration's `proto` property.
+The value `window` evaluates the script using `window.eval()` method.
+Note: we can add `commonJS` and `requireJS` keywords later that will evaluate scripts to allow executing scripts from respective frameworks.

 Note: At least one `id` or `proto` super-identifier must be specified in the single Configuration Object.